originaltype/kufam/README.md

 To contribute to the project, file issues at <https://github.com/originaltype/kufam/issues>.

 ---
+## Contributions or modifications to the Arabic characterset

+Both Glyphs source files share the same characterset.
+If there are modifications made to the Arabic, it's of importance to copy the set to the other source file as well so that both VF's are in sync.
+Preferably make the changes or modifications in the source file containing the [Latin roman set](https://github.com/originaltype/kufam/blob/decompose-nested-transformed-components/sources/Kufam_Arabic_Latin_Roman_Master.glyphs).
+Then copy the complete Arabic set to the file containing the [Latin italic set](https://github.com/originaltype/kufam/blob/decompose-nested-transformed-components/sources/Kufam_Latin_Italic_Master.glyphs).

+Here's a step by step process to do so:
+* Open Glyphs app (download a free trial [here](https://glyphsapp.com/buy))
+* Open the file `Kufam_Arabic_Latin_Roman_Master.glyphs`
+* Make your modifications
+* Copy the contents of the names of all Arabic glyphs from [this](https://github.com/originaltype/kufam/blob/decompose-nested-transformed-components/sources/current%20Arabic%20glyph%20set.txt) text file
+* In Glyphs make a List Filter and paste the copied glyphs in there.
+* Select the List Filter
+* Select all glyphs visible in the Font View window
+* Open the file `Kufam_Latin_Italic_Master.glyphs`
+* Press alt+cmd+v (Paste Special)
+* Select the following options:

+* Save the changes

+The Arabic sets are now in sync again between the two files.

+---
 ## Build Process

 The fonts can be build with by running a .sh script using a terminal.